shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 * Submit the assignment correctly
   * Use a branch called `assignment1`
   * Submit to your CINS467 GitLab repo
+    * Your CINS467 GitLab repo on the `assignment1` branch should contain (at minimum) the code for your app (the project directory) and the APK file that you created for your app

 ### Walk-through

-Start by creating a "New Flutter Project".
-You can do this via the VScode or Android studio plugins; however, I would do it through the command line, in the file location where you want to host your project code (i.e. I would run this command in the folder where the repo to which you will be submitting is cloned).
+Start by creating a New Flutter Project.
+You can do this via the VSCode or Android Studio plugins; however, I recommend doing this through the command line, in the file location where you want to host your project code (i.e. I would run this command in the folder where the repo to which you will be submitting is cloned).
+Use the `flutter create <DIRECTORY>` command:

 ```bash
 ~/repos/CINS467-repo/$ flutter create AssignmentProject
 ```

-You can name your project whatever you wish, and you can use the same project for all of the assignment submissions.
-I opted to name it *AssignmentProject* for my example.
+In the example above, the project is named *AssignmentProject*, but you can name your project whatever you wish.
+You can use the same project for all of the assignment submissions, or create new projects for each assignment.

-From here edit your main.dart to have a Text widget that says "CINS467 Hello World".
-The following works if you update the Text widget; however, for the *home* component of *MaterialApp* I would **highly recommend** you wrap the Text widget in a *Scaffold/Column* so that the Text widget is centered and easier to see with your required text.
+From here, edit your main.dart to have a Text widget that says "CINS467 Hello World".
+The following works if you update the Text widget; however, for the *home* component of *MaterialApp* I would **highly recommend** you wrap the Text widget in a *Scaffold/Column* so that the Text widget is centered and easier to see with your required text, or start with the initial code that gets created when you run the `flutter create <DIRECTORY>` command to create a new project.

 ```Dart
 import 'package:flutter/material.dart';